awmanoj/awmanoj.github.io/_posts/2016-11-30-performing-concurrency-safe.md

 It’s sometime good to understand the antithesis to understand something.
 The opposite of concurrent would be sequential.
 A sequential program is a program with a single thread of execution so the order of events (instructions) executed in the program are predictable and are as per the program logic.
 A concurrent program is a program with more than one threads of execution and so the order of events (instructions) executed in the program are not really predictable — order of events within one thread remains predictable but whether an event `x` in thread A will happen before or after an event `y` in thread B or they will be simultaneous is generally unknown.

-So a good definition (quoting from “The Go Programming Language”):
+So a good "informal" definition (quoting from “[The Go Programming Language](http://www.amazon.in/Go-Programming-Language-Alan-Donovan/dp/9332569711/ref=sr_1_1?ie=UTF8&qid=1480680008&sr=8-1&keywords=the+go+programming+language)”):

 >  When we cannot confidently say that one event happens before the other then the events x and y are concurrent.

 ### Concurrency-safe programs

-A function is concurrency-safe if it continues to work correctly even when called concurrently (that is from two or more threads of execution without any additional synchronisation code).
+A function is concurrency-safe if it continues to work correctly even when called concurrently (that is from two or more threads of execution without needing any additional synchronisation code).

 The analogy can be extended to “programs” when programs are accessing a shared resource for writing e.g. databases.
 If two or more than two programs are executing concurrently (on one or more than one servers) and are accessing a shared resource for writing then too the definition holds true that programs are concurrency-safe if they keep performing their updates correctly.
 This is the topic of this post.